InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Introduction

 \section{Introduction}

 Nowadays, more than half of the world's population lives in cities \cite{ritchie2018urbanization}.
-To accommodate these agglomerations of inhabitants, buildings and streets have been constructed in large quantities.
+To accommodate the urban population, buildings and streets have been constructed in large quantities.
 The expansion of built-up surfaces is a major cause of Urban Heat Island (UHIs), together with the absence of vegetation and the augmentation of human activity.
-UHIs are responsible for heat stress in various cities around the world, and thus, it is perceived as a threat to public health and urban sustainability \cite{campbell2018heatwave}.
-Due to the importance of this climatic phenomenon, various methods have been studied to monitor UHIs in cities \cite{bahi2020review}.
+UHIs are responsible for heat stress in various cities around the world, and thus, it is perceived as a threat to public health in particular during heat wave episodes \cite{campbell2018heatwave}.
+Due to the importance of this climatic hazard, various methods have been used to study UHIs \cite{bahi2020review}.
+While some methods primarily rely on measurements, others have been used to understand causes and effects of UHIs using an urban climate model.